Kitware/CMake/Help/command/file.rst

   your source tree.
 If no CMakeLists.txt file changes when a source is added or removed then the generated build system cannot know when to ask CMake to regenerate.
+  The ``CONFIGURE_DEPENDS`` flag may not work reliably on all generators, or if a new generator is added in the future that cannot support it, projects using it will be stuck.
+Even if ``CONFIGURE_DEPENDS`` works reliably, there is still a cost to perform the check on every rebuild.

 Examples of globbing expressions include::